 Ohio law ensures that property owners are not left in the dark during eminent domain proceedings.
 They have the right to receive a detailed notice about the taking, to negotiate compensation, and to challenge the taking in court if they believe the public use justification is insufficient or the compensation is inadequate.

 Understanding these aspects of eminent domain in Ohio is crucial for any property owner facing potential property acquisition by the government.
-Legal guidance is often essential in such cases to navigate the complexities of the law and to better ensure fair treatment and just compensation.
+Legal guidance from our real estate attorneys is often essential in such cases to navigate the complexities of the law and to better ensure fair treatment and just compensation.